emateofabregas/emRelight/README.md

 # emRelight
 ![emRelight_Cover2_1](https://github.com/user-attachments/assets/09dd2638-34f7-48fb-b229-17b51e700995)

 Gizmo for relighting in CG renders mostly.
+You need the N, P, and albedo to make the tool work.
 ![emRelight_Knobs](https://github.com/user-attachments/assets/6bc29b88-bc56-4f42-9c47-ed50db066ab9)

 You have control over where you want to pick the light position.